All right, now that we've gotten the big reveal over with it's time to share the boys' room details, as promised...

 Outdoor rug: Home Fabrics & Rugs clearance

-Faux metal arrow: DIY project
+Faux metal arrow: self made

 Letter hooks: Michaels